48 Code Analysis

 Rizin has different code analysis techniques implemented in the core and available in different commands.

-As long as the whole functionalities of rizin are available with the API as well as using commands.
-This gives you the ability to implement your own analysis loops using any programming language, even with rizin one-liners, shellscripts, or analysis or core native plugins.
+All features of Rizin are available from the library APIs as well as from commands.
+This gives you the ability to implement your own analysis loops using any programming language, even with Rizin one-liners, shell scripts, or analysis/core native plugins.

 The analysis will show up the internal data structures to identify basic blocks, function trees and to extract opcode-level information.

-The most common rizin analysis command sequence is aa
+The most common rizin analysis sequence utilizes is analyze all command (aa

 , aar